emscripten-core/emscripten/docs/process.md

 Packaging Emscripten
 --------------------

-If you package Emscripten for users in some manner, the above docs should be helpful with understanding versioning and so forth.
+If you package Emscripten for users in some manner, the details in the rest of this document should be helpful with understanding versioning and so forth.
 This section goes into that in more detail.

 The core
 [DEPS](https://chromium.googlesource.com/emscripten-releases/+/refs/heads/master/DEPS)
 file in the chromium `emscripten-releases` contains all the information about versions in all the repos.
 This is the repo used by our CI to build and test emscripten.
-How this works is that you look at the DEPS file at a particular time (a git commit; that is a normal git repo).
+How this works is that you look at the the DEPS file at a particular git revision.
 It has lines like these:
 ```
   'binaryen_revision': '06698d7a32cb4eeb24fea942e83d1b15e86a73e6',
   'emscripten_revision': '7224b7930ec2a6abca332300e247619e1aea1719',